datanav/docs/setup-environment.rst

 needs, but as a standard the admin needs to add users in one of two main
 roles:

-1. Developer – Access all data, and deploy changes to the main config-group.
+1. Developer – Access all data and deploy changes to the main config-group.

-2. User – Access only data explicitly opened for them, and add their own config-group to set up data flows.
+2. User – Access only data explicitly opened for them and add their own config-group to set up data flows.